Property agent commission in Singapore: How much should you pay?

 1. Non-landed private properties such as condos

-Buyers pays nothing regardless of whether using a buyers’ agent or not.
+Buyers pays nothing regardless of whether they are using a buyers’ agent or not.
 Seller’s agent splits commission with buyer’s agent.

 2. HDB resale flats